noterday/FG-Converter/README.md

 [Mugen Action Numbers](http://www.elecbyte.com/mugendocs-11b1/air.html#character-reserved-action-numbers), [Rivals of Aether Animation Names](https://rivalsofaether.com/animation-names/).

 ## TODO
+- [ ] Better handling of Mugen .sff file + handling of Mugen color palettes
 - [ ] Conversion of sound effects
-- [ ] Conversion of color palettes
 - [ ] Add reverse conversion (from Rivals to Mugen)
-- [ ] Add support for Fraymakers when it releases (and any other relevant game)
+- [ ] Support for other games (Fraymaker on release or anything else that is requested)